Enhancements to mParticle’s developer tools make it easier to collect data and ensure quality at the source

 Customer Data Platforms (CDPs) have traditionally been thought of as tools that benefit marketers and product managers.
 But from simplifying data collection to enabling data-driven feature development, CDPs have far-reaching value for engineers as well.
 Learn more about the benefits of CDPs for technical teams.

-What is a data tracking plan, and why should engineers care?
+What is a data plan, and why is it important to have one?

 "Wait, why do we need this data again?"
 "Was that attribute supposed to use snake or camel case?"
 Data tracking plans keep everyone in your organization aligned on your data efforts, from the high-level strategy to the nittiest, grittiest details.